 We show you key information like the impressions that keyword received, clicks it got, current search position (along with the positions gained/dropped in the last 30 days), CTR, and position history over the last few weeks.

-Clicking on a keyword will bring up the post or a list of posts ranking for that tracked keyword:
+Then, click on the keyword, Rank Math will bring up the post or a list of posts ranking for that tracked keyword:

 To delete a keyword from the Rank Tracker, hover over a particular keyword to see the trash icon for deleting it.